BurghardtLab/HostMutants2021_C86meliloti/readme.md

 This repository contains the raw data and scripts for running the analyses presenting in the following manuscript

-“In multi-strain inoculations, mutation of Medicago symbiosis genes creates a complex 1 selective landscape for naturally-occurring genetic variation in rhizobia”
+“Mutations in legume symbiosis genes create a complex selective landscape for natural genetic variation in rhizobia during multi-strain inoculations”

 This
 [folder](https://github.com/BurghardtLab/HostMutants2021_C86meliloti)